Propagation Chemicals on Trial – Not Afiliated and Unbiased

 Active Ingredient – 0.25% w/w 4-indol-3-ylbutyric acid (IBA).

 Organic Rooting Powder is a growth supplement containing an organic source of seaweed and minerals.
-That help create conditions which encourage deep and healthy root development in cuttings and young plants.
+That helps create conditions which encourage deep and healthy root development in cuttings and young plants.

 - Suitable for edible and ornamental plants